 - Are pregnant or may be pregnant

 - Have diabetes with nerve damage

 - Have liver disease or liver tumors

 - Have breast or other cancers sensitive to reproductive hormones

 - Have a history of heart attack or stroke

 The ring may also increase the risk of blood clots (particularly due to the type of progestin in the ring), heart attack, gallbladder and liver conditions, and stroke.

 If you're interested in learning about different birth control methods or using the NuvaRing, talk with your health care provider.
-At Columbia, students can call x4-2284 or log on to Open Communicator to make an appointment at Primacy Care Medical Services.
+At Columbia, students can contact Medical Services (Morningside) or the Student Health Service (CUMC) to make an appointment.
 Whether or not you get hooked on the NuvaRing, it's nice to know there's another reliable form of birth control out there.